 For more information, please visit www.federalstudentaid.ed.gov.

-Iowa Tuition Grant: Iowa Tuition Grants are funded by the State and are awarded to Iowa residents that demonstrate need and attend an independent (private) college in Iowa.
+Iowa Tuition Grant: Iowa Tuition Grants (ITG) are funded by the State and are awarded to Iowa residents that demonstrate need and attend an independent (private) college in Iowa.
 Application for the Iowa Tuition Grant is accomplished by completing a Federal Application for Federal Student Aid (FAFSA).
 The FAFSA must be received at the processing center by the July 1 deadline.
-The student must maintain satisfactory academic progress.
+The student must maintain satisfactory academic progress and ITG is only available for eight full-time semesters or the equivalent.

 High School and Transfer Students